tsipkens/bidias/README.md

 [![Version](https://img.shields.io/badge/Version-1.1+-blue.svg)]()

 This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.

 The results of the aforementioned paper can be produced by running `main_jas19` in [v1.1][code_v11] of this code.
 See Section [1.1.2](#1.1.2-script-associated-with-j.-aerosol-sci.-paper) of this README for more details.

-This program is organzed into several: classes (folders starting with the `@` symbol), packages (folders starting with the `+` symbol), and scripts that form the base of the program.
+This program is organized into several: classes (folders starting with the `@` symbol), packages (folders starting with the `+` symbol), and scripts that form the base of the program.

 ## 1. Scripts in upper directory